Here you will find information on the benefits to which you are entitled when you get pregnant and become parents.

 - 15 calendar days for fathers (adoptive fathers);

 - the remainder of the 410 days (with the mother’s consent) after the child reaches 6 months of age;

 - the remainder of 365 days (with the mother’s consent) after the first 6 months from the adoption;

 - until the child reaches 2 years of age.).

 - Period of social insurance cover: calculated in hours, months and years.
 This takes into account the time during which you have worked as a full-time employed person if the insurance contributions on the remuneration received have been paid or are payable.
-This includes the duration of paid or unpaid leave for illness, maternity, birth or adoption of a child up to the age of 2 years, along with 30 working days for unpaid leave in 1 calendar year.
+This includes the duration of paid or unpaid leave for sickness, maternity, birth or adoption of a child up to the age of 2 years, along with 30 working days for unpaid leave in 1 calendar year.
 This takes into account self-employment.
 A minimum social insurance income is defined for each profession and the period covered by social insurance does not include contributions made below this income except in special circumstances.
 If you have worked part time, the length of employment is calculated proportionally on the basis of working hours set out by law.
 Under normal working conditions this is 8 hours per day.
 A detailed description of what is included in the length of employment for social insurance can be found in the chapter entitled 'Sickness Benefit' or on the National Social Security Institute.

 - Average daily income: the average daily income for the 24-month period on the basis of which the daily cash benefit is calculated is defined as the total of the gross labour remuneration and/or insurable income and/or the income on the basis of which the cash benefit for temporary incapacity and/or pregnancy and childbirth and/or adoption of a child up to 5 years of age is calculated, divided by the total number of working calendar days for the same period.

 Forms you may need to fill in

 Know your rights